salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # error.TemplateNotFound.Actions

 - Verify the template ID or name is correct
-- Use 'sf appframework list template' to see available templates
+- Use "sf orchestrator template list" to see available templates
+- Check your permissions to view templates
+- Make sure you're connected to the correct org with --target-org

 # error.CertificateError